tableaux2023/tableaux2023.github.io/index.md

 Researchers will be considered "junior" if either they are students or their PhD degree date is less than two years from the first day of the meeting.
 For a submission to be eligible for the Best Junior Researcher Paper award, more than 50% of the contribution must be made by the junior researcher(s).
 The two awards will be presented at the conference.

-## Travel Grants for Students

-Some funding may be available to support students participating at TABLEAUX 2023.
-More details will be given on the conference website in due time.